How Does PR Support Content Marketing?

 - Building online communities

 Although content marketing has been doing this for quite some time, businesses are now realising there is a need to build their brand online and bring in the new wave of digital window shoppers.
-By combining content marketing with digital PR, companies can now raise awareness while also bringing in new customers.
+By combining content marketing with PR, companies can now raise awareness while also bringing in new customers.

 - Building a brand identity